jacobshaw41/jacob-shaw.github.io/_posts/2020-11-Reimagining-Research.md

 ### 8. Briefly discuss how the experiment would be conducted.**

-Each individual colony would be timed to see how long it takes for them to perform their task (all of these tasks must be standardized).
+Each individual colony would be timed to see how long it takes for them to perform their task (all of these tasks must be standardized—that is, as close as the same as possible).
 The times of the experimental group would then be plotted against the number of ants in the colony.
 Then, the I would do the same thing to the control group and then compare the two.
 If the experimental group's time decreased in proportion to the control group's time as the number of ants increased, the alternative hypothesis would be supported.
 If, instead, the number of ants did not seem to relate to the time it took them to solve the task as compared to the control group, the null hypothesis would be supported.

 ### 9. What biases may come up, and how would you address them?